MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ### BitLocker
 **Issue**: Is enabling BitLocker on DPM Storage Pool supported?

 **Workaround**: Do not enable BitLocker before adding the disk to the storage pool.
-You can enable the BitLocker once you add the disk to xthe storage pool.
+You can enable the BitLocker once you add the disk to the storage pool.

 ## <a name="BKMK_Dedup"></a>Deduplication issues